 APPEARANCE

-- Substitutes using white vinegar, apple cider vinegar, or lemon juice were much lighter in color.
+- Substitutes using white vinegar, apple cider vinegar, or lemon juice were lighter in color.

 - Pancakes made with cream of tartar + milk or with yogurt + milk were slightly darker.

-- Sour cream + milk was darker and the closest in color to real buttermilk pancakes.
+- Sour cream + milk was golden and the closest color to real buttermilk pancakes.

 TASTE